kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/stitch/README.md

        -o, --output_basename
                This is the basename for all output files.
-Output file include an XMAP with only high quality alignments of molecules that scaffold contigs, an XMAP of all high quality alignments, a csv file with summary metrics, and a non-redundant (i.e. no scaffold is used twice) super-scaffold from a user-provided
+Output file include an XMAP with only high quality alignments of molecule maps that scaffold contigs, an XMAP of all high quality alignments, a csv file with summary metrics, and a non-redundant (i.e. no scaffold is used twice) super-scaffold from a user-provided